 Inclusion, Access and Success Committee

-Janine Baeza, University of Northern Iowa, Co-Chair
+Janine Baeza, University of Northern Iowa, Chair

 Gabriel Hernandez Acosta, Mount Mercy University